Table of Contents

 Do student loans get deposited into your bank account?

 Typically, student loans do not get deposited in your bank account.
-Instead, the loans are disbursed directly to the school where it is applied to tuition payments and room and board.
+Instead, the loans are disbursed directly to the school, where they are applied to tuition payments and room and board.
 If there is any money leftover after paying for tuition, the money will then be distributed to the student.
 These payouts tend to take place once per term and vary by school.

 How long do student loans take to deposit?